 Emily will be presenting a workshop on 'Social Technology: The Future of Volunteering' at the 2022 State Conference.

-Tamsin has governance experience on Boards, with BP and as a lawyer/advocate combined with my Communications and CSR background deliver in a powerful skill mix to improve purpose driven performance.
-Her natural advocacy approach supports facilitating change including sitting on the Autism Inquiry Group with DHHS.
+Tamsin has governance experience on Boards, with BP and as a lawyer/advocate.
+This combines with her Communications and CSR background to form a powerful skill mix helping to improve purpose driven performance.
+Her natural advocacy approach supports facilitating change, including sitting on the Autism Inquiry Group with DHHS.

 Viv is a social worker by trade and a strong advocate for the recognition of integrated volunteer and paid workforces in the delivery of services to the community.
-Viv has always managed integrated workforces whether in Barnardos Australia in family support services or Playgroup Victoria with 3500 community playgroups or in early HIV/AIDS health promotion engaging the LGBTQIA+, substance using and sex working communities in service delivery in regional NSW.
+Viv has always managed integrated workforces whether in family support services or Playgroup Victoria with 3500 community playgroups or in early HIV/AIDS health promotion engaging the LGBTQIA+, substance using and sex working communities.

-Bronwen currently heads the National Growth Areas Alliance, representing 21 Councils in the fast-growing outer suburbs across Australia, where 5 million people live.
+Bronwen currently heads the National Growth Areas Alliance, representing 21 Councils in the fast-growing outer suburbs across Australia.
 She coordinates a national research program and advocates for improved policies on infrastructure, population distribution and urban planning.
 She has worked in corporate volunteering and participated in a range of volunteering activities in both metropolitan and regional settings.